shashwatj07/skinny/construction/tweakeyschedule/lfsr.md

-below is the flow diagram of LFSR used in skinny
+# Flow diagram of LFSR used in skinny
 S is the number of bits in a cell of a statematrix
 ![LFSR](../../images/LFSR.jpg)